Riddhimaan-Senapati/consulting-chatbot/backend/README.md

 - Python 3.7 or higher
 - pip (Python package installer)

-You also need to have a TAVILY API and GEMINI API keys to be set up in a .env file in the backend folder
+You also need to have a TAVILY API and GEMINI API keys to be set up in a .env file in the backend folder.
+There is a .env.example file where the keys are defined, just copy these in your .env file with API key values.
+Remember to never commit .env files

 # 2. Create a Virtual Environment
 Create a virtual environment to isolate your project dependencies: